IE-555/final-project-dshinde99/README.md

 ## 6. Datatype modification - convert required data into numeric

-* Sorts the track_data DataFrame by 'track_popularity' column in descending order.
+* Convert selected columns in the track_data DataFrame to appropriate data types.
-* Displays the top 20 tracks based on popularity, including the track name and artist name.
+* Convert the 'duration_ms', 'instrumentalness', and 'time_signature' columns in the data DataFrame to their respective data types.
+* Print information about the updated track_data and data DataFrames.

 ```
 track_data['artist_name'] = track_data['artist_name'].astype("string")